First Cohomology with Trivial Coefficients of All Unitary Easy Quantum Group Duals: Quantum groups and their cohomology

 While of those two each is equivalent to the dual category of the other via Pontryagin duality, it is customary to ascribe the cohomology discussed in the present article to the discrete quantum group rather than its compact dual in order to preserve the analogy with the group case.
 At the same time, the particular quantum groups treated in this article are usually considered to be compact rather than discrete.

-To keep the presentation as short as possible only the definition of compact quantum groups will be given and the fact that the quantum group cohomology is actually that of discrete quantum groups will be glossed over by only giving the definition of the composition of the cohomology functor with the Pontryagin transformation.
+And it is in fact most convenient for the purpose of the present article to adopt the latter perspective and work with compact quantum groups.
+The fact that the quantum group cohomology is actually that of discrete quantum groups will be glossed over by only giving the definition of the composition of the cohomology functor with the Pontryagin transformation.
 However, the custom will be respected when it comes to notation.